kemitchell/square-one-forms/contractor.md

 # Confidentiality and Intellectual Property

-You and the company agree to the Square One Standard Confidentiality and Intellectual Property Terms, First Edition (https://squareoneforms.com/confidentiality-ip/1e).
+You and the company agree to the Square One Standard Confidentiality and Intellectual Property Terms, First Edition, First Update (https://squareoneforms.com/confidentiality-ip/1e1u).

 # Disclaimer